Reptiles of Assynt

 Not much is known about their prey and predators locally, but a male found dead on the road at Glenleraig contained an adult field vole half its own weight.
 Common lizards are said to be a favourite prey.
 An adder was caught by a terrier at Inveruplan in 1995; another was seen dangling from the talons of a buzzard.

 Adders are apparently widely, if sparsely, distributed across the Assynt landscape, though they are not common in the busier coastal crofting townships.
 South-facing slopes are particularly favoured and they have been seen high in the hills, as at 600+m on Quinag in 2006.
 There is a concentration of records in the Nedd/Glenleraig area, but this may be observer bias.
 Several have been seen recently on Little Assynt.

 Adders may well have been commoner in former times; the one-time school on Loch Assynt is said to have been constructed on ‘stilts’ because of the prevalence of adders in that area.
 It is likely that uncontrolled muirburn has reduced their numbers in recent decades, and it is known from elsewhere that they are unable, or unwilling, to recolonise areas until the vegetation and common lizard populations are fully recovered.
 An estimate of the current Assynt population is 1000+, though this could be on the high side.

-What to record.
 Information about the three resident species is patchy, however many of the records have recently been collated and computerised – Amphibian and Reptile Records.
 All observations are worth reporting, particularly from less well frequented areas.
 A 6-figure grid reference is useful, although a 4-figure one will suffice.
 Photographs to illustrate these notes would be particularly welcome.
-Send these to firstname.lastname@example.org.
+Please send these to firstname.lastname@example.org.